MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 ---
 title: Define Granular Permissions
 description: This article describes how to define granular permissions and assign each user the permission sets that they need to do their jobs.
-author: SorenGP
+author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: access, right, security ms.search.form: 1, 119, 8930, 9800, 9807, 9808, 9830, 9831
+ms.search.keywords: access, right, security ms.search.form: 1, 119, 8930, 9800, 9807, 9808, 9830, 9831, 9802, 9855, 9862
-ms.date: 07/27/2022
+ms.date: 09/19/2022
-ms.author: edupont
+ms.author: bholtorf

 ---
 # Assign Permissions to Users and Groups

 The [!INCLUDE[prod_short](includes/prod_short.md)] security system controls which objects a user can access within each database or environment, in combination with the user's license.
-You can specify for each user whether they're able to read, modify, or enter data in the selected database objects.
-For detailed information, see [Data Security](/dynamics365/business-central/dev-itpro/security/data-security?tabs=object-level) in the developer and administration content for [!INCLUDE[prod_short](includes/prod_short.md)].
+For each user you can specify whether they're able to read, modify, or enter data in database objects.
+For more information, see [Data Security](/dynamics365/business-central/dev-itpro/security/data-security?tabs=object-level) in the developer and administration content for [!INCLUDE[prod_short](includes/prod_short.md)].

 Before you assign permissions to users and user groups, you must define who can sign in by creating users according to their license.
 For more information, see [Create Users According to Licenses](ui-how-users-permissions.md).